emberjs/website/assets/docs/object_model.md

 ### Reopening Classes

 You don't need to define a class all at once.
-You can reopen a class and define new properties using the `reopenClass` method.
+You can reopen a class and define new properties using the `reopen` method.

 <pre class="brush: js; highlight: 1">
-Person.reopenClass({
+Person.reopen({
   isPerson: true
 });

 Person.create().get('isPerson') // true
 </pre>

-When using `reopenClass`, you can also override existing methods and call `this._super`.
+When using `reopen`, you can also override existing methods and call `this._super`.

 <pre class="brush: js; highlight: [3,4,5];">
-Person.reopenClass({
+Person.reopen({
   // override `say` to add an ! at the end
   say: function(thing) {
     this._super(thing + "!");